Education Loan Takeover: Process, Benefits & Eligibility

 Successful transfer and timely EMIs strengthen your credit history for future borrowing.

-• Indian education loans usually must continue to be repaid in India, even if the borrower relocates.
+• The Indian loan must continue to be serviced in India, even if the borrower is working overseas.

-Education loans are usually in the student’s name with a parent as co-borrower.
-However, once you start earning, you can request the bank to restructure the loan so that the responsibility shifts primarily to you, effectively reducing the parents’ liability.
+Education loans in India are typically taken in the student's name with a parent or guardian as co-borrower.
+Once the student has stable employment and income, they can request the lender to restructure the loan so that primary repayment responsibility shifts to the student, effectively reducing the co-borrower's liability.
+This is subject to the lender's policy and the borrower's credit profile at the time of the request.

 Refinancing or transferring an education loan is only worthwhile if the process is simple, transparent, and genuinely helps reduce the financial strain of your studies.